Daph1986/postfly_jouw_online_drukkerij/README.md

 ======

 ### Content
-Most content has been written by me, the prices and technical stories regarding the delivery of the files and the origin of the printing house come from the sites of [POSTFLY](http://www.postfly.nl/) and [Grafische Groep Matthys](https://www.groepmatthys.com/) and were sometimes adjusted by me.
+Most content has been written by me, the technical stories regarding the delivery of the files and the origin of the printing company come from the sites of [POSTFLY](http://www.postfly.nl/) and [Grafische Groep Matthys](https://www.groepmatthys.com/) and were sometimes adjusted by me.
+Prices are based on the product price from the original site, and adjusted here and there, but are for learning purposes only for this project.
+No rights can therefore be derived from this.

 ### Code
+1. [Hover.css](https://ianlunn.github.io/Hover/) to learn how to let the buttons on the home page grow on hover.
+2. [W3 Schools](https://www.w3schools.com/howto/howto_css_parallax.asp) to learn how to create the parallax effect.

 <div align="right"><a href="#top">🔝</a></div>